 As part of Art Design Chicago 2024, the Terra Foundation is offering grants for book-length publications that contribute new insights and knowledge about Chicago’s art and/or design history, specifically related to the initiative focus.

-Publications grants range from $5,000 to $10,000 and are expected to be used to enhance the quality of a publication in terms of design, production, or illustrations; or to reduce its retail price, making it accessible to a larger audience.
+Publications grants range from $5,000 to $10,000 and are expected to be used to enhance the quality of a publication or to reduce its retail price, making it accessible to a larger audience.
+Specifically, the funds may be used to underwrite editing and production costs, such as: editorial research; obtaining and clearing rights for pictures; color reproduction of images; commissioned diagrams, drawings, or photography; high-quality printing and manufacturing; design; and other aspects of publication.
 Awarded funds will be disbursed when the project is in the closing stages of production—final galley proofs or the equivalent.

 Requirements & Priorities